At a glance

 - Work low to exaggerate geometry.

-- Use long lines: cracks, hexagons, and vehicle tracks (when clean).
+- Use cracks, hexagons, and clean long lines.

 Decide your lens before stepping out.
 Lens changes in wind are where dust enters.
 One clean lens is better than three compromised ones.

 South Lipez is not one scene.
 It is a chain of high-altitude basins, lagoons, volcanic slopes, and mineral deserts.
-The best images come from keeping each environment distinct in your story.
+The best images come from treating each environment as distinct rather than shooting the whole region in one visual mode.

 - Use a longer lens for flamingos and shoreline compression.